 Industrial spurs

 Between Eastchester Avenue and Niagara Street, a couple of spurs serve local customers.
 In this photo, two boxcars are spotted on the Monarch Knitting spur.
-In the distance, a tank car is spotted at a fuel dealer while a couple of boxcars further along the spur are at another customer.
+In the distance, a tank car is spotted at a fuel dealer while a couple of boxcars further along the spur are at another customer (to be determined: I might pop a lumber yard here, or transplant Warren Pink from the Ontario Street spur because it’s a lovely structure).
 NS&T freight motor 19 is working the freight shed.

 Niagara Street freight shed and team tracks

 I knew from the start that I would only be able to model a few online customers.
 The freight shed and team tracks at Niagara Street were high on my list.
 The few prototype photos I have of this facility show it was fairly busy.
 What’s more, this area can accept a wide variety of freight car types.
+My version of this complex includes two shed tracks, a platform track, and one set of paired team tracks – so there’s plenty of capacity.
 I mocked up the freight shed using an S scale cast resin kit from the now-defunct Grand River Models for the office, and cardstock for the shed.
-The kit is close enough to what was there that I’m happy to use it as is.
+The kit is close enough to what was there that I’m happy to use it as is, and will scratch-build the extension.

 While it’s not obvious from these photos, I’m pleased that multiple crews will be able to work this part of the layout without getting in each other’s way.
-The two main tracks act as parallel switch leads, enabling one crew to classify cars at Eastchester while another works Niagara Street.
-What’s more, there’s plenty of space for these crews to get out of the way when a train arrives off a subdivision to drop cars headed for the CNR.
+There are two main tracks that act as parallel switch leads, enabling one crew to classify cars at Eastchester while another works Niagara Street.
+What’s more, there’s plenty of space for these crews to get out of the way when a train arrives off a subdivision to drop cars headed for the CNR or collect their next assignment from Eastchester.

 I’m also pretty pleased with the reach-in distances.
 The industry spur behind the freight shed ends up some distance from the aisle, but it’s a low-traffic piece of track and there’s good access to points where uncoupling will be done.